-Hawker stall Fu Ji Fried Kway Teow shutters after owner dies on March 18
+‘Served his last plate of kway teow on March 18’: Fu Ji Fried Kway Teow shutters after owner dies

 The stall, located at unit 01-16 of Berseh Food Centre in Jalan Besar, moved to its current location in March 2018.

-While lower in profile compared to more famous stalls selling the dish, such as Outram Park Fried Kway Teow Mee, the stall has its own following.
+While lower in profile compared with more famous stalls selling the dish, such as Outram Park Fried Kway Teow Mee, Fu Ji Fried Kway Teow has its own following.

-It had shared a recent post by a customer, Mr Anthony Tan, who had written about the stall on the Facebook page of Hawker United – Dabao 2020 on March 7.
+It had shared a recent post by a customer, Mr Anthony Tan, who wrote about the stall on the Facebook page of Hawker United – Dabao 2020 on March 7.

 Mr Tan, who had ordered a $5 plate of char kway teow, praised the dish for its combination of sweet dark sauce, garlic, pork lard, chilli sauce and smoky aroma.

-Affectionately known as Uncle Song to his regulars, Mr Song had previously been featured on an episode of television series Old Taste Detective Season 1 Episode 2, which put on the spotlight on char kway teow.
+Affectionately known as Uncle Song to his regulars, Mr Song had previously been featured on Episode 2 of television series Old Taste Detective, which put the spotlight on char kway teow.

-In an interview with host Quan Yifeng, Mr Song said he started frying char kway teow in 1977, after serving national service.
+In an interview with host Quan Yifeng, Mr Song said he started frying char kway teow in 1977, after completing national service.

 He shared that in the early days, the three key ingredients of char kway teow were duck egg, fresh cockles and pork lard.